tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 4. Out-of-sample performance.
 5. In-sample performance.

-Use the results of the linear regression analysis and modeling to answer the following question:
+Use the results of the linear regression analysis and modelling to answer the following question:

 * Does this model perform better or worse on out-of-sample data compared to in-sample data?